-California plans to be abortion ‘sanctuary’ if Roe is overturned
+California plans to be abortion sanctuary if Roe overturned

 Planned Parenthood, which accounts for about half of California’s abortion clinics, said it served 7,000 people from other states last year.

 A huge influx of people from other states “will definitely destabilize the abortion provider network,” said Fabiola Carrion, interim director for reproductive and sexual health at the national Health Law Program.
-She said out-of-state abortions would also likely be later-term procedures, which are more complicated and expensive.
+She said out-of-state abortions would also likely be later term procedures, which are more complicated and expensive.

 The report asks lawmakers to help clinics increase their workforce to prepare for more patients by giving scholarships to medical students who pledge to offer abortion services in rural areas, help them pay off their student loans and assist with their monthly liability insurance premiums.